waucka/secretshare/README.md

 Build on a machine with the same CPU architecture as the one you'll be deploying to.

 1. Run `go get github.com/waucka/secretshare`.
 Ignore any "no buildable Go source files" warnings.
-2. Run `cd $GOPATH/src/github.com/waucka/secretshare && go get ...`.
-You'll get some errors from the `go get` command, but they're most likely harmless.
+2. Run `cd $GOPATH/src/github.com/waucka/secretshare && glide install`.
-3. Run `./setup.sh`.
+3. [OPTIONAL] Run `./setup.sh`.
 This sets up your config files and environment for building (or developing) secretshare.
 It also creates or configures the S3 bucket and AWS credentials that secretshare will use.
 It outputs a `secretshare config` command that you'll need to give to your users; __save this!__
-5. Run `make`, and it should build secretshare and secretshare-server.
-You can also run `make linux`, `make osx`, or `make windows` to only build binaries for the platform of your choice.
-Binaries will be in `build/$OS-$ARCH/`.  `$ARCH` can only be `amd64` right now.
+4. Run `make native`, and it should build secretshare, secretshare-gui, and secretshare-server.
+Binaries will be in `build/native/`.
+You can also run `make linux`, `make osx`, or `make windows` to cross-compile, but this might not work due to our use of libraries that use cgo.
-6. Copy `secretshare-server` to `/usr/local/bin` on the target server.
-Copy `secretshare-server.json` to `/etc/secretshare-server.json` on the same server.
+5. Copy `secretshare-server` to `/usr/local/bin` on the target server.
+Copy `secretshare-server.json.example` to `/etc/secretshare-server.json` on the same server and make any necessary changes.
 Make sure it's readable only by the user that `secretshare-server` is going to run as.
-7. Configure secretshare-server to start on boot, run as an unprivileged user, and restart if it crashes.
+6. Configure secretshare-server to start on boot, run as an unprivileged user, and restart if it crashes.

 You should also put HTTPS in front of `secretshare-server`.
 See [the nginx documentation](https://www.nginx.com/resources/admin-guide/nginx-tcp-ssl-upstreams/) for a walkthrough of putting an HTTPS-enabled proxy in front of an application.

+Your users will need to run `secretshare config --endpoint $SECRETSHARE_SERVER_URL --bucket-region $BUCKET_REGION --bucket $BUCKET_NAME --auth-key $AUTH_KEY` using the values from your secretshare-server.json file.

 ### Distributing the `secretshare` client to your users

 After building from source, you'll find client binaries for OS X, Linux, and Windows in the `build` directory.
-Send them out to your users, and have your users run the `secretshare config` command that was output at the end of `setup.sh`.
+Send them out to your users, and have your users run the `secretshare config` command above.

 ## Installation